 The main courtrooms are the most significant spaces on the third floor.
 The most impressive is the two-story en banc courtroom that is designed for all of the appellate judges to meet to hear a case.
 Walls are covered with elaborately carved, stained oak paneling decorated with garlands, scrolled brackets, and molding.
 Large, round-arch windows are balanced with recessed arched bays on the opposite walls.
 Bronze grilles are located throughout.
 The maple floor is laid in a herringbone pattern and an elaborate, plaster, coffered ceiling with rosettes tops the room.
 Another appellate courtroom, although slightly smaller in scale, is equally impressive.
 Similar finishes are used on the walls and floor, and a gallery of oak benches provides seating for observers.

 The Elbert P. Tuttle U.S. Court of Appeals Building was listed in the National Register of Historic Places in 1974.
 It was listed as a contributing building within the Fairlie Poplar National Register Historic District in 1984.
+In 2015, it was designated a National Historic Landmark.

 1906-1910: U.S. Post Office constructed